Watercolour outdoors

 Newspaper photo

-This photograph was published by the Canberra Times.
-It was printed on 31 January 2005, on page ten.
-It shows me sitting in front of Diana Davidson.
-This was taken during a plein air watercolour workshop at the Australian National Botanic Gardens.
-Observe the intense Australian sunlight.
-As Canberra is located 35° south of the equator.
+The Canberra Times published this photo.
+That was printed was on 31st January 2005.
+It was on page ten.
+I was sitting in front of Diana Davidson.
+The journalist appeared at an outdoor watercolour workshop.
+That was in the Australian National Botanic Gardens.
+Notice the intense sunlight.
+As Canberra is 35° south of the equator.

 Watercolour